-Trial evidence did not report a combined response metric for dysmenorrhea and nonmenstrual pelvic pain.
-The combined response assumption weights response by time spent in menstruation within each model cycle length to account for response to pain with and without menstruation.
-This measure is reflective of not requiring all days to achieve response, but on any selected day.
-Given that most of the patient's time is spent in a nonmenstrual state, this weighted average is closer to the nomenstrual pelvic pain treatment response rates.
+A discount of 27% off the wholesale acquisition cost (WAC) of elagolix was assumed.
+A discount off of the WAC of elagolix is expected; however, due to the recent approval of elagolix, an average discount was not able to be estimated using the SSR Health database.
+Therefore, we assumed a discount of 27% because that is the average discount across all branded pharmaceuticals.
+Weighted average combined response to elagolix Trial evidence did not report a combined response metric for and no active treatment was assumed for the base dysmenorrhea and nonmenstrual pelvic pain.
+The combined case analysis.
+Specifically, response to response assumption weights response by time spent in dysmenorrhea trial evidence was applied to an menstruation within each model cycle length to account for average proportion of time of menstruation within response to pain with and without menstruation.
+This each model cycle equal to 5/28.
+Response to measure is reflective of not requiring all days to achieve nonmenstrual pelvic pain was applied to the response, but on any selected day.
+Given that most of the remaining proportion of time (1- 5/28) within each patient's time is spent in a nonmenstrual state, this weighted model cycle.
+Menstruation duration was assumed average is closer to the nonmenstrual pelvic pain treatment the same between elagolix and no active treatment. response rates.